Home Careers Chef How To Become

 Keep in mind that the path to becoming a Private Chef is similar to how to become a Personal Chef since the two terms are often used interchangeably.

-Step 5: Find a job in a Chef-driven restaurant or hospitality group
+Step 5: Find a job in a Chef-driven restaurant or a reputable hospitality group to gain valuable hands-on experience in kitchen management

 Brandon Dearden, a Montana-based Executive Chef and social media star who currently manages three different restaurant concepts, advises finding a job in a Chef-driven establishment.